Employee stock options and 409A valuations

 Companies issue stock options to employees as a part of their compensation package.
 Hence, as per the IRS, before a company issues a stock option, it must comply with the applicable 409A valuation procedures.
 This is because the strike price or exercise price of stock options is derived from the fair market value of the common stocks of a startup.

-Granting employee stock options helps to align employee and shareholder interests, attract and retain talent, Provide equity-based compensation, Increase employee engagement and productivity, and provide a Flexible compensation structure.
+Granting employee stock options helps to align employee and shareholder interests, attract and retain talent, Provide equity-based compensation, Increase employee engagement and productivity, and provide a flexible compensation structure.

 Employee stock option of FMV is established through a 409A valuation process, which sets the exercise price and has major tax implications if done improperly by an independent expert.